broadinstitute/seqr/README.md

 SCRIPT=step4.install_seqr_on_minikube.sh && curl -L 'http://raw.githubusercontent.com/macarthur-lab/seqr/master/deploy/$SCRIPT' -o $SCRIPT && chmod 777 $SCRIPT && source $SCRIPT
 ```

-This should run for several hours to deploy all components and load an example project.
+This may run for several hours to deploy all components and load reference data.

 Once it's done with the deployment steps, you can create a super-user account by running: